bannawat-thanaphaksakulthip/ToDoList_CLI/README.md

 - Delete tasks
 - Save tasks to a file

+## Data Storage
+Tasks are saved in a local JSON file.

 ## Tech
 - Python

 ## How to run
 Run the script using Python:

 ```bash